damurashov/DeadSimpleTodo/README.md

 # Acknowledgements

-Without this libraries this application would not be dead-simple:
+Without these libraries this application would not be dead-simple:

 - [simple_term_menu](https://pypi.org/project/simple-term-menu/) is an outstanding library for creating command line-based user interfaces;
 - [python-dateutil](https://pypi.org/project/python-dateutil/) is a great library for parsing structured dates;